MicroEJ/docs/SDK6UserGuide/createProject.rst

             }

       .. note::
-         By default, Android Studio automatically save any file change, but requires the user to explicitly trigger the reload of a Gradle project when its configuration has changed.
+         By default, Android Studio automatically saves any file change, but requires the user to explicitly trigger the reload of a Gradle project when its configuration has changed.
          Therefore, when the configuration of a Gradle project has been updated, you have to click on the :guilabel:`Sync Now` action which appears on the top-right of the editor: